 STLR, a charitable organization with a pan-Canadian mission

 - Collect used computer equipment from the federal public service in the National Capital Region (NCR)

-- Refurbish used computer equipment with the help of interns from the Technical Work Experience Program (TWEP)
+- Refurbish used computer equipment with the help of CFS interns from the Technical Work Experience Program

 - Send the refurbished computer equipment to Computers for schools (CFS) affiliates for distribution to schools, libraries, not-for-profit organizations, early childhood centers and Aboriginal communities across Canada.